Barr: Won't be 'bullied' by Trump on Stone case; jurors appalled

 “I think it is appalling for the president of the United States to be attacking American citizens for patriotically fulfilling their duties,” he said.

-The Twitter attacks started on Tuesday when Trump criticized U.S. prosecutors in the case stemming from former Special Counsel Robert Mueller’s investigation detailing Russian interference in the 2016 election to benefit Trump’s candidacy.
+The Twitter attacks started on Tuesday when Trump criticized U.S. prosecutors in the case stemming from former Special Counsel Robert Mueller’s investigation of Russian interference in the 2016 election to benefit Trump’s candidacy.

-The Republican president called their sentencing recommendation for Stone, whose friendship with Trump dates back decades, “horrible” and a “miscarriage of justice.”
+The Republican president called their sentencing recommendation for Stone “horrible” and a “miscarriage of justice.”
+Stone’s friendship with Trump dates back decades.

 Trump on Wednesday thanked Barr, whom he appointed last year, for “taking charge” of the case.
 He also tweeted criticism of U.S. District Judge Amy Berman Jackson, who is scheduled to sentence Stone on Feb.
 20.

-Both Trump and the Justice Department said they had not had direct talks on the matter.
+Trump and the Justice Department said they had not had direct talks on the matter.

 Former U.S. Attorney Jessie Liu, who oversaw the Stone case, resigned from the Treasury Department this week after the White House dropped her nomination for a post overseeing economic sanctions, a source confirmed to Reuters on Thursday.